lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2025-10-17-Proofs-trivial.md

 > the “abridged edition” of Principia Mathematica (the one that ends at §56) does not contain any “difficult” theorems in the sense of being mathematically deep or challenging; rather, it consists entirely of extremely elementary logical and propositional results, all proved in excruciating detail.

-Full disclosure: I also noticed errors in ChatGPT's output, but I'm sure that this bit is right.
+Full disclosure: my experience with ChatGPT is patchy, but I'm sure that this bit is right.

 ### Foundations of Analysis